-In their second year, students choose two Options.
+In your second year, you will choose two Options.
 Each runs for an eight-week term in HT.
 The Options available vary from year to year depending on the available teaching staff.
 A variety of Options are offered within the MPhil Programme.
-It is mandatory for students to take at least one MPhil Option.
-Students may choose a second Option from other taught programmes within ODID.
-If agreed by the MPhil teaching committee, students may take an Option from other departments at Oxford.
-Please note that there is no guarantee they will be accepted onto an option course offered by other departments due to spaces available and timetabling restrictions.
+It is mandatory for you to take at least one MPhil Option.
+You may choose a second Option from other taught programmes within ODID.
+If agreed by the MPhil teaching committee, you may take an Option from other departments at Oxford.
+Please note that there is no guarantee you will be accepted onto an option course offered by other departments due to spaces available and timetabling restrictions.
 Please see the section on 'Procedure for taking non-MPhil Options' courses in Appendix 1 below for more details.